 How to Clean Food Particles from Quartz Countertops

 Whether you were overseeing multiple pots and pans at once or simply missed a spot, you might encounter some dried sauce blobs or sticky food particles that require some extra elbow grease.
-According to Davies, "dried gunk" can easily be removed with a putty knife.
+According to Davies, "dried gunk" can easily be removed with putty knives.

 "They're lightweight and will in no way damage your top," he explains.

-Scrape off pesky particles with a putty knife and remove any remnants of the mess with warm water and. microfiber cloth.
-But, if your stubborn spills won't budge, Davies recommends breaking out the caramel.
+Scrape off pesky particles with a putty knife and remove any remnants of the mess with warm water and a microfiber cloth.
+But if your stubborn spills won't budge, Davies recommends breaking out the caramel.
 Yes, you read that correctly.